 Canon T5i versus Canon 40D

 The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Canon EOS 40D are two digital cameras that were revealed to the public, respectively, in March 2013 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The T5i has a resolution of 17.9 megapixel, whereas the 40D provides 10.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon T5i and the Canon 40D is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T5i – represents the basis for the calculations across all the size and weight measures).